-As recently Google announced to phase out third-party cookies from from mid-2023. many questions are arising for our customers.
+As recently Google announced to phase out third-party cookies from expected second half of 2024 many questions are arising for our customers.
 What are third-party cookies and how are they different from first-party cookies?
 How blocking of the third-party cookies by Google Chrome is going to affect Pinpoll customers and their users, both technically and legally?
 And, how Pinpoll is going to handle it?

 Let us start with the explanation of the terms.